Mixtures of Gaussian Process Experts with SMC$^2$: Discussion

 \section{Discussion}

 In this work, we introduced the use of SMC$^2$ in the context of mixtures of Gaussian process experts to conduct full Bayesian inference.
 We have discussed and demonstrated how the previously proposed importance sampling based approach requires the number of importance samples to be exponential in the Kullback-Leibler divergence between the prior and posterior, which is computationally infeasible in many examples.
 This is particularly true for complex targets that demonstrate departures from standard GP models, such as non-stationarity, heteroskedasticity, and discontinuity.
 To overcome this, we extended the importance sampling based approach by using nested sequential Monte Carlo samplers to reduce the number of samples required while still being embarrassingly parallel.
 These benefits offset the additional computational complexity introduced by the nested sequential Monte Carlo samplers, particularly for complex target distributions.
 The inner SMC can also be replaced by optimization combined with a Laplace approximation to relieve some of the computational burden.
+This similarly achieves the improvement from the exponential KL divergence of naive importance sampling to the polynomial KL divergence of an SMC sampler.

-We have focused on gating networks defined through normalized kernels but highlight that the SMC$^2$ scheme can also be used for other choices of gating networks.
-One advantage of this construction is the data-driven choice of the number of clusters, through a sparsity-promoting prior on the weights.
+We have focused on gating networks defined through normalized kernels but highlight that the SMC$^2$ scheme can also be used for other choices of gating networks, such as the tree-based construction of treedGPs.
+An advantage of the normalized kernel construction is that we can include priors on the kernel locations which encourage partitions associated to distinct regions.
+This is in contrast to \cite{Zhang:2019}, who assume identically distributed kernel locations, resulting in overlapping partitions in the prior and IS proposal.
+While our prior is constructed based on a grid of the input space (Table \ref{table:priorParametersND}), repulsive priors could be employed in higher dimensions \citep{petralia2012repulsive}.
+Another advantage is the data-driven choice of the number of clusters, through a sparsity-promoting prior on the weights.
 Our experiments highlight that the concentration parameter $\alpha$ in the sparsity-promoting prior can be selected to balance sparsity, computational cost, and smoothness.
+One might also consider an automatic approach for selecting or estimating $\alpha$.
+In this case, the SMC framework should allow us to compute an unbiased estimator of the marginal likelihood on $\alpha$ followed by a particle marginal Metropolis-Hastings update or stochastic gradient descent for empirical Bayes optimization.